Public Forum Debate Format:

 Strong topic strategy

-- ✓Clear definitions (avoid debating two different topics)
+- Clear definitions — avoid debating two different topics

-- ✓Evidence that proves the warrant — not just a big impact headline
+- Evidence that proves the warrant, not just a big impact headline

-- ✓A "weighing story" built into your case from the start
+- A weighing story built into your case from the start

 Quick prep checklist

-- 1Pick 2–3 strong pro arguments and 2–3 strong con arguments
+- Pick 2–3 strong pro arguments and 2–3 strong con arguments

-- 2Cut clean cards with short tags + highlighted warrants
+- Cut clean cards with short tags + highlighted warrants

-- 3Write frontlines (answers) to common attacks on your case
+- Write frontlines (answers) to common attacks on your case

-- 4Write turns (offense) against the other side's common arguments
+- Write turns (offense) against the other side's common arguments

-- 5Decide your default weighing (what you want the judge to prioritize)
+- Decide your default weighing (what you want the judge to prioritize)

 Preparation